 There's no denying CBD has become a cultural phenomenon over the past few years, and it makes sense.
-CBD has a wide range of benefits and is incredibly versatile in both function and application.
-There are new CBD products hitting the shelves every day, ranging from CBD pillows to infused dog products.
+CBD has many benefits and is incredibly versatile in both function and application.
+There's a reason why the U.S. legal market for CBD is expected to be worth as much as $47.22 billion by only 2028.
+New CBD products are hitting the shelves every day, ranging from CBD pillows to infused dog products.
 If you want something with CBD, there's a good chance you can find it.
-However, out of all the products out there, CBD coffee has us most intrigued.
+However, CBD coffee has us most intrigued out of all the products out there.
 It's been picking up momentum and is quickly growing into one of the industry's most popular facets.

 What is CBD?

 You may be wondering... what CBD is in the first place?
 What are its medicinal benefits?
 Does CBD help with anxiety?
 How does CBD oil make you feel?
 Is CBD safe?
 Can I easily find CBD near me?
 Let's begin with the basics before we move onto the ins and outs of CBD coffee.

 Cannabidiol, also known as CBD, is a cannabinoid found in both marijuana and hemp plants.
 Unlike THC, CBD oil is extracted from the hemp plant and used for its non-psychoactive properties that include a wide range of therapeutic medical benefits.
 Among other things, people most commonly use CBD oil for anxiety, depression, insomnia, inflation, and even more serious conditions such as epilepsy.
 Please note that we highly advise seeing a medical professional before you use CBD for medicinal purposes, especially if it's for a serious condition (similarly, consult a veterinarian before using CBD on your dog).
 It should also be noted, however, that CBD has so far been proven to be very safe.
 Small side effects such as nausea and fatigue have been noted, but they are fairly uncommon.